e.

 Brain Image

-• Facilitated by neuroscientist Dr Sarah McKay DPhil and coaching psychologist Dr Mary Collins PhD.
+• Facilitated by NCN co-directors, neuroscientist Dr Sarah McKay DPhil and coaching psychologist Dr Mary Collins PhD.

 Introducing the Neuroscience Coaching Network

-Our purpose is to develop neuroscience-informed coaching tools & practice through education, collaboration & community.
+We train coaches to create neuroscience-informed tools & practices through education, collaboration & community.

 website mock (1080 x 768 px) (1014 x 768 px)

 We believe neuroscience and coaching are powerful tools for human change.
-We bring the two together in conversation.
+We bring the two together.

 AUD, EURO & monthly payment plan links to enrol in FAQS (scroll down)